Atherosclerosis, Immune Mediated Inflammation and Hypoestrogenemia in Young Women

 Study Aims:

-1. To test the hypothesis premenopausal HypoE is associated with pre-clinical CVD as determined by reductions in vascular endothelial function and increased central arterial stiffness.
+1. To test the hypothesis premenopausal HypoE (women with FHA) is associated with pre-clinical CVD as determined by reductions in vascular endothelial function.

-2. To test the hypothesis premenopausal HypoE is associated with increased immune-mediated inflammation.
+2. To test the hypothesis premenopausal HypoE (women with FHA) is associated with increased immune-mediated inflammation.

-3. To test the hypothesis estrogens can reduce inflammation, improve vascular endothelial function and central arterial stiffness in premenopausal HypoE women.
+3. To test the hypothesis whether estrogen replacement can reduce inflammation and improve vascular endothelial function in premenopausal HypoE women (women with FHA).

-In a randomized, double-blind placebo-controlled trial in premenopausal HypoE women the investigators will test 12 weeks of transdermal estradiol 0.1 mg/day patch or placebo followed by 2 weeks of estradiol plus progesterone 200mg on vascular endothelial function, arterial stiffness and immune-mediated inflammation versus placebo.
+In a randomized, double-blind placebo-controlled trial in premenopausal HypoE women (women with FHA) the investigators will test 12 weeks of transdermal estradiol 0.1 mg/day patch or placebo followed by 2 weeks of estradiol plus progesterone 200mg (for endometrial safety) on vascular endothelial function and immune-mediated inflammation versus placebo.
 Patches will be applied by the participant to the lower abdomen twice weekly, alternating sides.

-The investigators will be using non-invasive tests to measure vascular function including:
+The investigators will be using non-invasive tests to measure vascular function to measures reactive hyperemic index (RHI) using peripheral arterial tonometry (PAT)

 Study Type